As Japan's electricity reform kicks off, Germany serves as warning

 In the first month of the new marketplace, more than 740,000 Japanese retail electricity users switched to new suppliers, according to the national grid monitor OCCTO, and wholesale trading volumes on the Japan Electric Power Exchange (JEPX) surged, albeit from a tiny base.

-However, Japan needs to avoid the problems that beset Germany’s liberalisation, particularly a collapse in wholesale power prices due to a flood of subsidised green energy that gutted its big utilities.
+However, Japan needs to avoid the problems that beset Germany’s liberalization, particularly a collapse in wholesale power prices due to a flood of subsidized green energy that gutted its big utilities.

 “They are very cognizant of what has happened in Germany.
 They have been in there, they met government officials and industry practitioners,” O‘Sullivan said.
 “I think the chances of success are 50/50 at this stage.”